dubiZA/dubiza.github.io/content/posts/configuring-the-aws-cli.md

 On my work laptop, my `~/.aws/config` and `~/.aws/credentials` files look a little different.
 In the shared credentials file, I have a couple of different profiles configured, beyond just the 'default'.
 The shared credentials file is largely the same, but with several stanzas for each IAM user with their own access key and secret access key's defined.

 The configuration file changes a bit in this case if the IAM users are authorized to assume different roles in different accounts.
 The only things that really change though in the named profiles are the `mfa_serial` and `source_profile`.
-Instead of each named profile having the same configuration for tese two settings, they would be changed depending on the IAM user required to assume the roles in the various accounts.
+Instead of each named profile having the same configuration for these two settings, they would be changed depending on the IAM user required to assume the roles in the various accounts.

 # Wrapping Up